wultra/wultra-docs/docs/tutorials/Manual-Signature-Verification/Readme.md

 | `responseObject.remainingAttempts` | Number of the remaining authentication attempts. |
 | `responseObject.signatureType` | Used signature type. |

+_Note: We also have a SOAP service.
+If you like this better, [here is the documentation](https://developers.wultra.com/docs/2020.05/powerauth-server/SOAP-Service-Methods), including the link to WSDL definitions._

 The first thing you must do is to check the `responseObject.signatureValid` value.
-If false, the signature verification failed and you should return `HTTP 401` in the response to the mobile client.
+If the value is `false`, the signature verification failed and you should return `HTTP 401` in the response to the mobile client.

 If the signature verification was successful, you can now work with the remaining response values in any way your business logic requires.